Menu Top

 1. Draw a ray OA.

-4. With O and Q as centres and a radius greater than half of OQ, draw two arcs intersecting each other at point R.
+3. Bisect the $60^\circ$ angle.
+With P and Q as centres and a radius greater than half of PQ, draw arcs to intersect at R.

 (ii) Construction of $22\frac{1}{2}^\circ$